 Skip to main content

 Grain is multi-tenant: each church is an organization.
-Every API request must include the X-Organization-Id header so Grain knows which church’s data to return.
+OAuth access tokens require X-Organization-Id so Grain knows which church’s data to return.
+Organization API keys already identify one organization, making the header optional.

 Header format